Bardi people: Native title and current Bardi Jawi land

 After a landmark 2002 High Court decision confirmed the primacy of the Native Title Act 1993, the Bardi and Jawi people managed to obtain recognition of their native title claim in 2005, when a Federal Court under Justice French ruled that they were entitled to exclusive rights over some areas of the roughly 400 mi2 to which they had laid claim.
 They also sought to claim a small section of Brue Reef, 31 miles north of Cape Leveque.
 Justice French ruled in June 2015 affirmed part of their claim, while adding they had non-exclusive native title rights over areas below the mean high water mark.
 The Brue Reef claim was dismissed.

 Many of the Bardi and Jawi peoples now live at One Arm Point (Ardyaloon), Djarindjin and Lombadina.

-The Bardi Jawi Niimidiman Aboriginal Corporation Registered Native Title Body (RNTBC) administers land, and in consultation with several other bodies and individuals, including the Australian Government Department of Sustainability, Environment, Water, Population and Communities, produced the Bardi Jawi Indigenous Protected Area Management Plan 2013–2023.
+The Bardi Jawi Niimidiman Aboriginal Corporation Registered Native Title Body administers land, and in consultation with several other bodies and individuals, including the Australian Government Department of Sustainability, Environment, Water, Population and Communities, produced the Bardi Jawi Indigenous Protected Area Management Plan 2013–2023.